 There is a very interesting point however: do airlines make these kinds of decisions with a full understanding of the operational risk?
 The answer is almost certainly no. Airlines are making decisions based on long term averages and, to some extent, hopes.
 These are the rules of thumb.
 They are not driven by data, nor by any real understanding of operational risk.
 And, as mentioned in some of your articles, the data is incredibly rich and it’s readily available.
 For example, I can tell how much a particular plane will be delayed at Gatwick on a given day of the week based on experience.
 With this understanding, airlines will be designing the schedules pretty much differently.
 And we will see that airlines operating from congested airports will start readjusting their thinking.
 But it is a long road.

-JR: There are many aspects of quality which is the result of complex interactions between people and processes and cannot be measured in a conventional way.
+JR: There are many aspects of quality which are the result of complex interactions between people and processes and cannot be measured in a conventional way.
 This has become even more difficult considering that quality of service and passenger experience are now mostly dependent on outsourced service providers.
 As mentioned in your article Buying and Flying, often more than 60 percent of an airline’s cost base goes to suppliers.
 How do airlines control the quality of outsourced services?

 AD: I don’t see any technical reason why an outsourced provider cannot provide as good, if not better, service than the airlines could themselves.
 I think this is the big issue we face today.
 There are two different ways to outsource the process.
+One is to outsource it ‘outcome-based’ and the other one to outsource it ‘input-based’.
+Typically, in the industry that has very sophisticated operators it is always better to be ‘outcome-based’, where suppliers’ charges are linked to the achievement of defined business outcomes for the customer, rather than being based on input costs such as labour, or outputs such as transaction volumes.